nalsai/dotfiles/README.md

   - Install games
 - Sign in to VSCode (with GitHub) to enable settings sync
 - Setup Deluge headless mode
+- On Silverblue: reboot
+- On Silverblue: `systemctl --user enable syncthing.service`

 ## Thanks to